Chris35Wills/Chris35Wills.github.io/_posts/2018-08-31-list_comprehension_examples.md

 categories: Python
 ---

-I've recently bee using list comprehensions a lot having never paid them much attention.
-A decent overview is available [here]](https://www.pythonforbeginners.com/basics/list-comprehensions-in-python).
+I've recently been using list comprehensions more often than not, having never paid them much attention.
+A decent overview is available [here](https://www.pythonforbeginners.com/basics/list-comprehensions-in-python).
-Perhaps they are a sprinkling of (syntactic sugar)[https://stackoverflow.com/questions/30096351/are-list-comprehensions-syntactic-sugar-for-listgenerator-expression-in-pyth] but I think I'm a fan.
+Perhaps they are a sprinkling of [syntactic sugar](https://stackoverflow.com/questions/30096351/are-list-comprehensions-syntactic-sugar-for-listgenerator-expression-in-pyth] but I think I'm a fan).

 Here are a few more (increasingly nuanced) examples you might find helpful.
 The only import we need is `os`: